 Alina Nassar Represented IAWA at URN Aviación webinar

-Special thanks to Alina Nassar for representing IAWA during URN Aviación's event on March 9.
+Special thanks to Alina Nassar for representing IAWA during at URN Aviación on March 9.
 Alina, as an IAWA ambassador, provided insights & information on women’s talent and whether we are really leveraging those talents enough in the aviation industry.
-She referenced the Soaring Through the Glass Ceiling Report from 2019 that IAWA teamed up with other organizations including Korn Ferry to conduct the study.
+She referenced the Soaring Through the Glass Ceiling Report from 2019 that IAWA teamed up with other organizations to work with Korn Ferry on conducting the study.

 Global Aerospace Announces Changes to Claims Leadership Team

 Parsippany, New Jersey – Global Aerospace, a leading provider of aerospace insurance, is pleased to announce the following strategic change to its Claims executive leadership team.